MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/review-proposed-resources.md

 Resource managers can propose a resource to the project manager by using a resource request.

+To review proposed resources, follow these steps:

 1. From the **Request** grid, or the request itself, select **Find Resources**.
 2. On the **Schedule Assistant** page, select the resource and then confirm that all proposed hours are included in the proposed booking.
 3. In the **Create Resource Booking** pane, set the **Booking Status** field to **Proposed**, and then select **Book**.

     > [!NOTE]
-    > Setting the **Booking Status** to **Propose** doesn't hard book the resource and doesn't replace the generic resource with the named team member.
+    > Setting the **Booking Status** to **Proposed** doesn't hard book the resource and doesn't replace the generic resource with the named team member.

     The following status updates occur:

-    - On the **Schedule Assistant** page, the status indicators are updated to indicate that the booking is proposed, not hard-booked.
+    - On the **Schedule Assistant** page, the status indicators are updated to indicate that the booking is proposed, not hard booked.
     - On the resource request, the status is changed to **Needs Review**.
     - On the **Team** tab of the project, the generic team member's **Request Status** value is changed to **Needs Review**.